Nordic Bronze Age: Genetics

 A June 2015 study published in Nature found the people of the Nordic Bronze Age to be closely genetically related to the Corded Ware culture, the Beaker culture and the Únětice culture.
 People of the Nordic Bronze Age and Corded Ware show the highest lactose tolerance among Bronze Age Europeans.
 The study suggested that the Sintashta culture, and its succeeding Andronovo culture, represented an eastward migration of Corded Ware peoples.
 (Note: "European Late Neolithic and Bronze Age cultures such as Corded Ware, Bell Beakers, Unetice, and the Scandinavian cultures are genetically very similar to each other...
 The close affinity we observe between peoples of Corded Ware and Sintashta cultures suggests similar genetic sources of the two...
 Among Bronze Age Europeans, the highest tolerance frequency was found in Corded Ware and the closely-related Scandinavian Bronze Age cultures...
 The Andronovo culture, which arose in Central Asia during the later Bronze Age, is genetically closely related to the Sintashta peoples, and clearly distinct from both Yamnaya and Afanasievo.
 Therefore, Andronovo represents a temporal and geographical extension of the Sintashta gene pool...
 There are many similarities between Sintasthta/Androvono rituals and those described in the Rig Veda and such similarities even extend as far as to the Nordic Bronze Age.")

 In the June 2015 study, the remains of nine individuals of the Northern Bronze Age and earlier Neolithic cultures in Denmark and Sweden from ca. 2850 BC to 500 BC, were analyzed.
 Among the Neolithic individuals, the three males were found to be carrying haplogroup I1, R1a1a1 and R1b1a1a2a1a1.
 Among the individuals from the Nordic Bronze Age, two males carried I1, while two carried R1b1a1a2.

 A 2024 study published in Nature analyzed around 40 individuals from Late Neolithic and Bronze Age Southern Scandinavia.
 The study found evidence for three distinct genetic clusters:

 LNBA phase I - Dated to 4,600 and 4,300 cal. bp and archaeologically associated with the Battle Axe culture and early Single Grave culture.
 The males in the LNBA phase I cluster belonged to haplogroup R1a.

 LNBA phase II - Dated to 4,300–3,700 cal. bp and archaeologically associated with the Flint Dagger period (c.
 2300-2000 BC).
 The males in the LNBA phase II cluster belonged to haplogroup R1b.

 LNBA phase III - A final stage from around 4,000 cal. bp onwards, in which a distinct cluster of Scandinavian individuals dominated by males with I1 Y-haplogroups appears.
 Archaeologically associated with a migration of people from the north or northeast and the emergence of stone cist burials, leading to the start of the Nordic Bronze Age.
-The study found that the LNBA phase III cluster forms the predominant source in supervised ancestry modelling for future populations in Iron Age Scandinavia and Viking Age Scandinavia, as well as non-Scandinavian populations with Scandinavian or Germanic association, for example Anglo-Saxons and Goths.
+The study found that the LNBA phase III cluster forms the predominant source in supervised ancestry modelling for future populations in Iron Age Scandinavia and Viking Age Scandinavia, as well as non-Scandinavian populations with Scandinavian or Germanic association, for example Anglo-Saxons, Goths and Langobards.
 These findings are in accordance with the archaeological and linguistic associations of the Nordic Bronze Age with early Germanic speakers.